 - What does the future hold for the Internet of Behaviour ?

 What is the Internet of Behaviour?

-Before I explain what the Internet of Behaviour (IoB) is, I need to mention the Internet of Things (IoT).
+Before I explain the Internet of Behaviour (IoB), I need to mention the Internet of Things (IoT).
 A term with which IoB is directly related.
 Internet of Things refers to physical objects (mostly things, but some sources even mention animals and humans) that are (or can be) connected to the Internet and communicate with each other.